|

 universe far less interesting—far less able to produce atoms and

-molecules, stars and planets, galaxies and that highly contingent entity,
+molecules, stars and planets, galaxies and that seemingly improbable entity,

 the biological organism.
 The universe seems to have been "tuned"